pyeventsourcing/eventsourcing/docs/topics/user_guide/aggregates.rst

 Hence to make an event sourced aggregate, we must have a set of events and a mutator function that pertains to a cluster of objects within the aggregate boundary.
-We must have an entity that can function as the root of the aggregate, with identity distinguishable across the application, and methods that will exclusively operate on the cluster of objects within the aggregate boundary.
+We must have an entity that can function as the root of the aggregate, with identity distinguishable across the application, and with methods that exclusively operate on the objects of the aggregate.

-The example below demonstrates a stand-alone aggregate domain model, with events that pertain to all the objects of the aggregate, an aggregate root entity with methods that operate all its objects, a mutator function that can mutate the objects of an aggregate, and a factory method to create new aggregates.
+The example below demonstrates a stand-alone domain model aggregate, with domain events that pertain to the objects of the aggregate, a mutator function that can mutate the objects of the aggregate, an aggregate root entity with methods that operate all the objects of the aggregate, and a factory method the creates new aggregates.

-Rather than publishing events immediately and individually during the execution of a command, the operations of the aggregate root class below appends events to an internal list of pending events.
-A ``save()`` method can then publish all pending events as a single list.
+Rather than publishing events immediately and individually during the execution of a command, the operations of the aggregate root class below append events to an internal list of pending events.
+Its ``save()`` method can then publish all pending events as a single list.
 The library supports appending a list of events to the event store in a single atomic transaction, so that if some of the events resulting from executing a command cannot be stored then none of them will be stored.

 .. code:: python